oxheadalpha/nft-tutorial/README.md

   ```

 - `add-alias-faucet <alias> <faucet_json_file_path>` add alias with private key
-  from faucet file (see [Tezos faucet](https://faucet.tzalpha.net/)).
-This command
+  from the faucet file (see [Tezos Faucet](https://faucet.tzalpha.net/)).
+This
-  will not work on `sandbox` network.
-Alias configured from the faucet has private
+  command will not work on `sandbox` network.
+Alias configured from the faucet
-  key and can be used to sign Tezos operations.
+  has the private key and can be used to sign Tezos operations.

   Example: